Consider Serving on the

 November 13

-Siloam School
+Monthly Meeting - Siloam School

-Kendall McGeorge, Public Programs Manager at the Charlotte Museum of History, will share the story of the historic Siloam School Relocation from an abandoned lot in south Charlotte to the museum property.
+Kendall McGeorge, Public Programs Manager at the Charlotte Museum of History, will share the story of the historic Siloam School Relocation from an abandoned lot in north Charlotte to the museum property.
 She will detail what the school was and how ...

 November 14